Improving FTR/FPY metrics in masterbatch production

 Federated Learning

-Explainable Artificial Intelligence (XAI)
+Explainable AI (XAI)

-ML models that can explain their recommendations, breaking the "black box" perception, will increase operator trust and meet regulatory requirements.
+ML models that can explain their recommendations — breaking the "black box" perception — will increase operator trust and meet regulatory requirements.

 Edge Computing and 5G